-Richard: Especially after onboarding employees, there were many ah-ha effects:.
+Richard: We are in regular dialogue with our customers and observe the changes on users and the organization.
+Especially after onboarding employees, there are always many ah-ha effects:.
 “Oh, Ms. Wood has competencies in an area we’re not using her in right now.
 She’s even interested in developing herself in that domain, so it gives us the opportunity to do more flexible staff scheduling with Ms. Wood.
 The second effect is, of course, that there is now a better fit between customer requests and the project team’s competencies.
 All team members explicitly recognize: Which competencies are requested of me in the project and how do they contribute to achieving the project goal?
 That is already something that our customers can observe.
 What we also see, of course, is that an organization can use our tool to get a complete overview of what skills and what interests exist throughout the organization.
 This allows for analysis: Where do we have a major capability, where do we not have a major skill set yet?
 In which areas should we initiate training and recruitment measures?

 The last point is workload: as an organization, I have a better overview of who is currently working on which project or is vacant?
 This helps project planners to see what next opportunities can be offered to someone who will soon be “sitting on the bench,” as they would say in management consulting.
 Clearly, this allows me to optimize my planning.